ansys/pychemkin/doc/source/index.rst

 .. figure:: _static/logo/PyChemkin.png
     :width: 640px

 PyChemkin provides Pythonic access to the Ansys Chemkin API for CFD models.
-It facilitates programmatic customization of Chemkin simulation workflows within the Python ecosystem and permits access to Chemkin property and rate utilities as well as selected reactor models:
+It facilitates programmatic customization of Chemkin simulation workflows within the Python ecosystem and permits access to Chemkin property and rate utilities as well as selected reactor models.
+With PyChemkin, you can perform these tasks:

 * Process Chemkin-compatible gas-phase mechanisms.
 * Evaluate species and mixture thermodynamic and transport properties.
-* Compute reaction rate of progress and species rate of production (ROP).
+* Compute reaction rate of progress and species rate of production.
 * Combine gas mixtures isothermally or adiabatically.
 * Find the equilibrium state of a gas mixture.
-* Run gas-phase batch, plug-flow, and perfectly-stirred reactor models.
+* Run gas-phase batch, plug-flow, and PSR (perfectly-stirred reactor) models.
 * Calculate the laminar flame speed of a combustible mixture.
-* Create and solve steady-state reactor network.
+* Create and solve steady-state reactor networks.

 .. grid::   1 2 3 3